 Swiss Alps Geography, Geology & Environmental Science School Trips

-The Valais region of Switzerland makes a fantastic location for a field studies course, with a range of the imposing peak of the Matterhorn, the Aletsch Glacier, the well-known resort of Zermatt, the proposed Winter Olympic centre of Sion and Mattmark’s hydro-electric dam, all within easy reach.
-The Swiss Alps offer pupils a great opportunity for hands on data collection and fieldwork techniques.
-These can be linked to specific coursework and supported assessments.
+The Valais region of Switzerland makes a fantastic location for a geography field trip overseas.
+Popular Swiss Alp geography visits for school groups include the imposing peak of the Matterhorn, the Aletsch Glacier, the well-known resort of Zermatt, the proposed Winter Olympic centre of Sion and Mattmark’s hydro-electric dam all within easy reach.

 Price Shown includes

 - 3 nights full-board accommodation at Hotel Rodania includes packed lunch from day 2

 - NST Field Studies Guide and International Mountain Leader where required

 - Executive coach transport from and to school and throughout your stay

 - Visits including: Saas Grund, The Aletsch Glacier, Brigerbad pools, The Mattmark Dam and Zermatt

 - 1 in 8 free place ratio